grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01-browser/02-browser-contexts.md

 <BrowserCompatibility/>

-Returns an array of all open browser contexts.
-In a newly created browser, this will return zero browser contexts.
+Allows you to access all open browser contexts.

 ### Returns

 | Type  | Description                                                                    |
 | ----- | ------------------------------------------------------------------------------ |
 | Array | Array of [BrowserContext](/javascript-api/xk6-browser/browsercontext/) objects |

+## Example

+In a newly created browser, this method will return zero browser contexts.

 <!-- eslint-skip -->